dsrhaslab/lazyfs/README.md

 Other parameters:

 - **fifo_path**: The absolute path where the faults FIFO should be created.
+- **fifo_path_completed**: If we plan to inject the clear-cache fault synchronously, it is necessary to determine the completion of the clear-cache command execution.
+By specifying this parameter, a message will be written to another FIFO once the clear-cache command is finished.
+It's important to note that if the parameter is defined and a FIFO path is provided, there must be a program reading from the FIFO.
+Otherwise, LazyFS will remain blocked until a reader becomes available, as this is the expected behavior of a FIFO.
 - **log_all_operations**: Whether to log all file system operations that LazyFS receives.
 - **logfile**: The log file for LazyFS's outputs.
 Fault acknowledgment is sent to `stdout` or to the `logfile`.